arsemag/GDP-Router/README.md

 Class Definitions
 Router
-This class defines the router logic, including the management of forwarding tables, route aggregation, and handling of different message types.
+This class defines the router logic, including the management of forwarding tables, route aggregation, and handling of different message types for a BGP Router.

 Attributes:
 relations: Stores relationship mappings with neighboring routers (e.g., customer, peer).
 sockets: Contains the UDP sockets for communication.
 ports: Holds the port mappings for each neighbor.
 forwarding_table: The list of network routes managed by the router.

 Methods:
 __init__(self, asn, connections): Initializes the router with its Autonomous System Number (ASN) and connections.